Margaret Schindel is a jewelry artist and internationally known expert on metal clay techniques. PMC certified in 2006 by Celie Fago.

-Most metal clay artists agree that the clay must be bone dry all the way through before it is fired.
-Any moisture that remains in the center of the clay can cause warping, blisters or bubbles (air pockets created by built-up steam), or even craters (if the bubbles burst open under the force of the steam's pressure)!
+Metal clay pieces made from silver, gold, copper, bronze, or other base metal clay formulas must be completely dry, all the way through to the center, before firing them.
+If even a small amount of moisture remains in the center of the clay, it can cause problems, including warping, blisters or bubbles (air pockets caused by steam that is created as the residual moisture is heated), or even craters, if the blisters or bubbles burst open under the force of the steam's pressure.

 Metal Clay Drying Methods: The Trade-Off of Speed vs. Even Drying

 In general, choosing a method for drying metal clay involves making trade-offs between speed and even drying.
 When you're creating a new piece, it's easy to be a bit impatient and crave instant gratification.